duckdb/duckdb_iceberg/README.md

 2	7635660646343998149	2023-02-15 15:08:14.73	0	lineitem_iceberg/metadata/snap-7635660646343998149-1-10eaca8a-1e1c-421e-ad6d-b232e5ee23d3.avro
 ```
 For more examples check the tests in the `test` directory

-# Dependencies
-Currently building the extension requires Boost as the Avro C++ library needs it.
-Additionally, if the extension was built on a system with Snappy, it also requires
-Snappy to run the extension.
-To install, run these commands (or something similar depending on platform):
-- Linux: `apt-get install libsnappy-dev libboost-dev`
-- MacOS: `brew install boost snappy`

 # Running tests
 ## Generating test data